by Greg Neyman

 When considering the Coconino, we must address the fact that there are footprints preserved in the sandstone.
 Snelling and Austin claim that these footprints were made underwater, and their data supporting this claim comes from one scientist, Dr. Leonard Brand of Loma Linda University, dated 1979, a noted young earth creationist.
 He did controlled studies, using a live salamander, and examined the tracks that it made.
 Based on these studies, he claims the Coconino was deposited underwater.
 However, Brand had a hidden agenda.
 As a creationist, he is intentionally trying to prove that the Coconino was an underwater deposited sandstone (which, by the way, supports the global flood).
 He picks out a single four-limbed reptile to accomplish this goal.

-However, the Coconino contains fossil trackways from at least 10 invertebrate ichnospecies and 16 vertebrate ichnospecies, including fossil tracks of scorpions, millipedes, isopods, and even what appears to be spiders.
+However, the Coconino contains fossil trackways from at least 10 invertebrate ichnospecies and 16 vertebrate ichnospecies, including fossil tracks of scorpions, millipedes, isopods, and even spiders.
 Other studies of these footprints indicate that they could only have been made on dry sand.

 It is also notable that even